 What are we going to name this product?

 A: Simpl (Here is where we had the most fun.
 I wish I could tell you the story of how we choose that name, maybe some other day)

 Where can a user discover Simpl?

-A: When a user is about to make a payment on merchants app, that’s where a user would discover Simpl.
+A: When a user is about to make a payment on a merchant’s app, that is where a user would discover Simpl.

 For example, this is the payment page of BookMyShow.
-This is where Simpl will come as one of the option to pay.
+This is where Simpl will come as one of the options to pay.

 How are we going to onboard users?

-Since we will be Onboarding our users on merchants platform, we have to make sure that the Onboarding flow is short and doesn’t add to the user’s complexity of placing an order.
+Since we will be Onboarding our users on the merchant’s platform, we have to ensure that the Onboarding flow is short and doesn’t add to the user’s complexity of placing an order.